Have you ever come across an odd Japanese phrase that just makes no sense whatsoever?

-You think you understand what all the individual words in the phrase mean—but that meaning doesn’t seem to mean anything.
+You think you understand what all the individual words in the phrase mean—but put together, they lose all meaning.

 What you’ve just read or heard was probably a 諺 (ことわざ), which is a Japanese idiom or proverb.